kubernetes-sigs/kubespray/README.md

 ### Requirements
 Tested on **Debian Jessie** and **Ubuntu** (14.10, 15.04, 15.10).
-The target servers must have access to the Internet in order to pull docker imaqes.
+* The target servers must have access to the Internet in order to pull docker imaqes.
-The firewalls are not managed, you'll need to implement your own rules the way you used to.
+* The firewalls are not managed, you'll need to implement your own rules the way you used to.
+* the following packages are required: openssl, curl, dnsmasq, python-httplib2 on remote servers and python-ipaddr on deployment machine.

 Ansible v1.9.x